-Visit Burford in 2022
+Visit Burford

-The History of Burford
+The Rich History of Burford

 A three-arched mediaeval bridge spans the River Windrush as you travel down Burford’s High Street towards Fulbrook or Stow-on-the-Wold.
 Burford gets its name from the Old English words ‘burh’ (fortified town) and ‘ford’ (river crossing) (river crossing).